E. R. Stephenson

-Reverend Edwin Roscoe Stephenson (March 8, 1870 – August 4, 1956) was a minister of the now defunct Methodist Episcopal Church, South and a member of the Ku Klux Klan.
-He shot and killed Catholic priest James Coyle on August 11, 1921, in Birmingham, Jefferson County, Alabama, but was acquitted of the murder.
+Edwin Roscoe Stephenson (March 8, 1870 – August 4, 1956) was a minister of the now defunct Methodist Episcopal Church, South, and a member of the Ku Klux Klan.
+He shot and killed Catholic priest James Coyle on August 11, 1921, in Birmingham, Jefferson County, Alabama, but was acquitted of murder.
 His main lawyer was future U.S. Supreme Court Justice and future U.S. Senator, Hugo Black.

 Career

 Stephenson was a son of William Franklin Stephenson and his wife Mary Jane Gillespie Stephenson.
 Born in Georgia, he had moved with his family to Alabama in 1882.
 He and his wife, Mary Etta Thompson Stephenson, had one child who survived infancy, a daughter, Mary Ruth Stephenson.
 A side-line clergyman, Stephenson worked as a barber and married people, for a fee, in the Jefferson County Court House.

-Murder of James Coyle
+Killing of James Coyle

 In 1921, six months after his father died, his only child, Ruth, converted to Catholicism.
-A well-known member of the Ku Klux Klan, he murdered Coyle one hour after 18-year-old Ruth married a Catholic, 44-year-old Pedro Gussman, whose Spanish parents lived in Puerto Rico.
+A well-known member of the Ku Klux Klan, he killed Coyle one hour after 18-year-old Ruth married a Catholic, 44-year-old Pedro Gussman, whose Spanish parents lived in Puerto Rico.
 The marriage ceremony had been performed by Father Coyle.
 On the afternoon of August 11, 1921, the enraged Stephenson fired three shots at Father Coyle on the porch of St. Paul's rectory.
 There were many witnesses who heard but did not see the actual shooting.